hours of volunteer service completed

 We didn't give up Spring Break.
 We took advantage of it.

-Baltimore, MD: Work to reduce homelessness by understanding poverty and increasing access to supportive services.
+Baltimore, MD: Understanding poverty and increasing access to supportive services are the best means to reduce homelessness.
 ASB participants will staff food banks, upgrade transitional housing facilities and help maintain shelters.
+You'll get to spend some free time both in Baltimore and Washington, DC.
+Make a $50 deposit today and reserve your spot here.

-Newark, NJ: Facebook founder, Mark Zucherberg and other philanthropists have dedicated millions of dollars to transform the educational experience for Newark youth.
-ASB participants will provide enrichment services in after-school computer labs, arts and crafts, homework help and physical education programming.
-You’ll also get a taste of the Big Apple with a ferry ride to New York City.
+Newark, NJ: Help provide enrichment services in after-school computer labs, arts and crafts, homework help and physical education programming.
+You’ll also get a taste of the Big Apple with a trip to New York City.
+Make a $50 deposit today and reserve your spot here.

-New Orleans, LA: Over the last decade, as New Orleans has rebuilt after the devastation of Hurricane Katrina, an array of initiatives has developed not only to replace what was lost, but also to build some of the supports that didn't exist prior.
+New Orleans, LA: Over the last decade, as New Orleans has rebuilt after the devastation of Hurricane Katrina, an array of initiatives have developed not only to replace what was lost, but to build some of the supports that didn’t exist before.
 ASB participants may help with urban gardens, youth development programs and environmental projects that help families keep more of their earnings while also reducing their carbon footprint.
+Make a $50 deposit today and reserve your spot here.

 Killeen/Fort Hood, TX: The world’s largest military base is the core of this Central Texas community.
 Military service impacts families in unique ways.
-This ASB will focus not only on providing direct services to military-connected children, but also on increasing volunteers’ understandings of the challenges and benefits military service provides to families.
-[NOTE: During the week of March 15-21, ASBers will help operate a full day camp every day as schools are closed for their Spring Break.]
+This ASB will focus not only on providing direct services to military-connected children, but also to increasing volunteers’ understanding of the challenges and benefits military service provides to families.
+Make a $50 deposit today and reserve your spot here.

-Tucson, AZ: Six Boys and Girls Clubs serve the diverse populations that make up Tucson, including one on the Pasque Yaqui reservation.
+Tucson, AZ: Six Boys and Girls Clubs serve the diverse populations that make up Tucson, including one on the Pascua Yaqui reservation.
 ASB participants will infuse enriched programming into each of these clubs to promote positive youth development.
 You’ll also get the chance to hike and visit Tucson’s historic downtown.
-[NOTE: During the week of March 15-21, ASBers will help operate a full day camp every day as schools are closed for their Spring Break.]
+Make a $50 deposit today and reserve your spot here.

 San Francisco, CA: Beyond the Golden Gate Bridge and Union Square, the Bay Area boasts a series of rich, diverse communities.
-Youth development activities led by ASB participants will enrich learning for youth.
+Help enrich learning for kids by leading youth development activities.
 You’ll also get the chance to venture to the Pacific Coast and into San Francisco.
+Make a $50 deposit today and reserve your spot here.